 How To Fix Thick, Goopy Nail Polish

-Thick nail polish has uneven consistency.
+Thick nail polish, be it metallic nail polish or shimmer nail polish, has uneven consistency.
 Here’s how to thin out nail polish that has gotten thick, clumpy, and impossible to apply.
-These methods are a great fix for restoring the original consistency of your polish.
+These methods are a great fix for restoring the original consistency of your polish (even glitter or neon nail polish).

 Method 1: Try A Nail Lacquer Thinner